xenharmonic-devs/sonic-weave/README.md

 The only difference is the logarithmic format `$ = [4\12, 7\12, 12\12]`.

 The default action when encountering a val such as `12@` is to temper the current scale with it.

+The operation implied is `i => 12@ tmpr i` which takes the equave of the val into account and handles higher prime tails gracefully.

 The above reduces to
 ```javascript